chrisdiphoorn/UserLoggedinTime/README.md

 # UserLoggedinTime
-POwershell Script to determin how log a user has been logged in for
+Powershell Script to determine how long a user has been logged in for